 In a move that will excite service-level businesses wanting more traction from their Google My Business efforts, Google is rolling out frankly massive ‘Get a Quote’ buttons for relevant businesses which have messaging turned on in the Google My Business app.
+(Update: the Google My Business App has been discontinued as of July 2022.)

 These buttons appear on Knowledge Panel results for branded searches, so your customers will only see them if they’re specifically searching for your business.